WordPress/openverse/documentation/meta/release_and_deployment/index.md

 The flow charts below describe the flow of code from `main` all the way to "production" for each application in a single flow chart.
-Not all apps have fully automated deployments, and only staging releases are ever automated.
+Not all apps have fully automated deployments, and only staging releases are automated.
 Production releases are never automated, but production deployments may be automated as a result of a production release.
 Some applications do not have a clear separation between staging and production (catalog, indexer worker, and ingestion server).

 Steps that require manual human intervention are designated with squared boxes, whereas rounded boxes indicate a step that occurs as a direct and automatic